Why we love the PS5

 There are many reasons to love Sony's new flagship console but the top among them is the calibre of the 1st party games on offer.
 PS4 had astonishingly good exclusives such as God of War, Marvel's Spider-Man and oh so many more and PS5 looks only to add upon that.
-Though we're early in its life cycle we've seen Horizon Forbidden West, Gran Turismo 7 and Ratchet & Clank: Rift Apart but there's so much more with God of War: Ragnarok just around the corner, then Marvel's Spider-Man 2 coming in 2023.
+Though we're early in its life cycle we've seen Horizon Forbidden West, Gran Turismo 7, God of War: Ragnarok, Ratchet & Clank: Rift Apart, and Final Fantasy XVI with much more to come with Marvel's Spider-Man 2 just around the corner.
 These blockbuster 1st party games are often why I say to myself yes this is why I own a PS5 console.
 Having these in addition to fantastic third-party titles with such a high level of performance is hard not to love.

 2. The PS5's performance and loading times